Aman-Agnihotri/Kubernetes-Terraform-Deployment/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Support

-For issues, questions, or suggestions:

-- Create an issue in the repository
-- Contact the development team
-- Check the troubleshooting guide

 ## 🎉 Acknowledgments